nicolec702/CS100-Project/README.md

  > Prompt text is any lines beginning with "\>"
  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # Iaredell
- > Your author list below should include links to all members GitHub (remove existing author).

  > Authors: [Nicole Carter (ncart018)](https://github.com/nicolec702)
  > [Fadak Abdullah (@fabdu013)](https://github.com/faduckie)
 [Steven Truong (@struo025)](https://github.com/Steven-Eon)
 [Victor Sandoval (@vsand012)](https://github.com/VMSandoval25)

- > You will be forming a group of **FOUR** students and working on an interesting project.
-The project has 4 phases, each one with specific requirements.
-A list of proposed project ideas that have been successful in previous quarters is listed in the project specifications document on Canvas.
-You can select an idea from the list, start thinking about the features you will implement, what design patterns can help you implement them, and why.
-If you want to propose your own original idea, you will have to contact an instructor to discuss the project and obtain written permission before you submit your project proposal (Phase 1).
-Your project needs to implement at least two design patterns iteratively, which you will have to justify for later phases.The project work should be divided almost equally among team members and each member is expected to work on at least one design pattern (more than one partner may work on a pattern) and some of its test cases.
-You can of course help each other, but it needs to be clear who will be responsible for which patterns and for which features.
-Additionally, you are expected to follow Scrum patterns, specifically the use of a Scrum (Project) board, Sprints, and Scrum meetings.
-While Daily Scrums are not required we highly recommend you practice them too.

- > ## Expectations
- > * Incorporate **at least two** distinct design patterns.
-You need to include at least *one* design pattern that we will teach this session:
- >   * Composite, Strategy, Abstract Factory or Visitor
- > * All design patterns need to be linked together (it can't be two distinct projects)
- > * Your project should be implemented in C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.
- > * Each member of the group must actively participate in the Github Project board and reviewing commited code.
-> * All project phases are to be submitted to this GitHub repository.
-You should modify this README file to reflect the different phases of the project.
-In addition, you should regularly hold sprint meetings with your group.
-You will need to hold one check-in meeting with your lab TA in addition to the final demo.

 ## Project Description
 > **Project Importance:**